jo3-l/notes/chem/measurement/graphing.md

 - **Independent variable:** variable changed in a controlled way during the experiments.
 Usually plotted on the horizontal (x) axis.
 - **Dependent variable:** the variable you measure.
 Usually plotted on the vertical (y) axis.

-# Sketch vs. Drawn Graphs
+# Sketch Vs. Drawn Graphs

 ## Sketch